Savvythelegend/PGDocs/docs/failover.md

 2. If the fast shutdown fails, or its timeout is exceeded, a PostgreSQL's *immediate shutdown* is initiated.

-!!!
-Info
+:::info
-    "Fast" mode does not wait for PostgreSQL clients to disconnect and will terminate an online backup in progress.
+"Fast" mode does not wait for PostgreSQL clients to disconnect and will
+    terminate an online backup in progress.
 All active transactions are rolled back and clients are forcibly disconnected, then the server is shut down.
     "Immediate" mode will abort all PostgreSQL server processes immediately,